FlowFuse/node-red-dashboard/docs/contributing/guides/layouts.md

 ## Adding a new Layout Manager

+### Checklist

-If you're looking to define your own Layout manager to add to Dashboard, then the below example will help you get started.
+If you're looking to define your own Layout manager to add to Dashboard, then you need to ensure you've completed the following steps:

+1. Created `YourLayout.vue` in `/ui/src/layouts/`
+1. Add your layout in `/ui/src/layouts/index.js` with a specific key, e.g. `your-layout`
+1. Add your layout to the options in `/nodes/config/ui-page_html`, inside the `oneditprepare` function.
+Ensure to have the `value` set as the key you used in Step 2.

+### Example `.vue` file

+The below example can help you get started with your own layout.

-We have also documented the contents of the [Widget](./events#widget) object (used in `line 13`), which will provide detail on what data you have available for a given widget/component.
+We have also documented the structure of the [Widget](./events#widget) object (used in `line 13`), which will provide detail on what data you have available for a given widget/component.

 ```vue:line-numbers {1}
 <template>